rmsk2/rustpwman/README.md

 rustpwman gui -i <file_name>
 ```

-or `cargo run --release -- gui -i <file_name>` which will result, after a successful password entry, in a window similar to this one.
+You can alternatively use `cargo run --release -- gui -i <file_name>` to build and run `rustpwman` from the project directory.
+Running the program will result, after a successful
+password entry, in a window similar to this one.

 ![](/screenshot.png?raw=true "Screenshot of rustpwman")